tushar-baghel/tushar-baghel/README.md

 # Hi there, I'm TUSHAR BAGHEL 👋

 Welcome to my GitHub profile!
-I'm a Jr Software Engineer passionate about Software development.
+I'm a Jr Software Engineer - FSE, passionate about Software development.
 Here, you'll find a collection of my projects, contributions, and repositories that reflect my work and interests in Software engineering and java full stack development.

 ## 🔧 Technologies & Tools